chevereto/vps/README.md

 * Login to your VPS
 * Run the following script(s)

-## Scripts
+## Ubuntu

 ### Prepare

-The `ubuntu/22.04/prepare.sh` script install the system stack (web server, database, packages).
+The [`prepare.sh`](ubuntu/22.04/prepare.sh) script install the system stack (web server, database, packages, composer) on Ubuntu.

-Before running this command:
+Before running this script:

 * Reboot your VPS (to apply kernel updates)
 * Make sure to change `22.04` to your match your Ubuntu LTS